Beth Bernobich

-Beth Bernobich is an American science fiction and fantasy writer.
+Beth Bernobich (born 1959) is an American science fiction and fantasy writer.
 She also goes by the pen name Claire O'Dell.
 She was born in Lansdowne, Pennsylvania in 1959.
-Her first novel, Passion Play was published by Tor Books in October 2010, and won the Romantic Times 2010 Reviewer's Choice Award for Best Epic Fantasy.
-Her novel, A Study in Honor was published by Harper Voyager in July 2018 and won the 2019 Lambda Literary Award for Lesbian Mystery.
+Her first novel, Passion Play was published by Tor Books in October 2010, and won the Romantic Times 2010 Reviewer Choice Award for Best Epic Fantasy.
+Her Sherlock Holmes-based novel, A Study in Honor was published by Harper Voyager in July 2018 and won the 2019 Lambda Literary Award for Lesbian Mystery.